 As a secondary academy school we must provide RSE to all students as per section 34 of the Children and Social work act 2017.
-From September 2020, most of PSHE education becomes statutory, including Relationships Education at key stages 1 and 2, RSE at key stages 3 and 4 and health education in both primary and secondary phases.
+In September 2020, most PSHE education became statutory, including Relationships Education at key stages 1 and 2, RSE at key stages 3 and 4 and health education in both primary and secondary phases.